 An organized structure of your website aids usability

-It will also prove useful to your website designer as it can be referenced when creating your navigation menu bars and used as a check list to ensure that, not only the content has been added to every page, but there is at least one link to and from each page.
+It will also prove useful to your website designer as it can be referenced when creating your navigation menu bars and used as a check list to ensure that, not only the content has been added to every page, but that there is at least one link to and from each page in the content.